aruna8787/HTMLToJSON/README.md

 # HTMLToJSON
+Developed this code in eclipse IDE
 Step1:Download code
 Step3: Run HTMLParserService.java file

-select the html file that you want to parse
+File explorer will popup.select the html file that you want to parse

-the output json file will be saved in the same folder as the HTML file.
+The output json file will be saved in the same folder as the HTML file.